c-blake/bu/doc/vip.md

 # Performance

-Functionality more than speed was my initial point in writing `vip`, but it also compares favorably to popular competitors.  `vip`'s main optimization is respecting pipe back pressure like `less` & `percol`, but bulk loading is also fast.
+Functionality more than speed was my initial point in writing `vip`, but it also compares favorably to popular competitors.  `vip`'s main optimization is to respect pipe back pressure like `less & percol`, but bulk loading is also fast.
 Timing UIs is tricky and there is little standard.
-The measures I devised are close to what human users would actually experience (up to HW variability), and reproducible for me, but are X11 specific and use a custom-patched [xdotool]( https://github.com/jordansissel/xdotool/pull/516) & `tt` script.
+Measures I devised are close to what human users would actually experience (up to HW variability), and reproducible for me, but are X11 specific and use a custom-patched [xdotool]( https://github.com/jordansissel/xdotool/pull/516) & `tt` script.
 My initial interest was two times: launch-latency & bulk/EOF latency since my subjective